What could be scarier than learning the man you've shared a life with for 30-odd years is a serial killer?

 It’s Stephen King territory, and the horror novelist’s first screenplay adapted from one of his works in 25 years tackles that scenario head on.

-Only “A Good Marriage,” out today in select theaters and Video on Demand, isn’t interested in the usual King theatrics.
+Only “A Good Marriage” isn’t interested in the usual King theatrics.
 It’s a study of marriage, the tiny gestures and role playing that make up the institution.
 It’s also a mystery since the wife’s reaction to her husband’s crimes is far from what we expect.

 Joan Allen is Darcy, mother of two grown children and wife to a man everyone sees as warm, loving and loyal.
 Their marriage appears perfect, or as perfect as any long-term bond could realistically be.

-Bob (Anthony Lapaglia) has an annoying habit of leaving notes around the house telling his bride not to eat too much or otherwise ruin her figure.
+Bob (Anthony LaPaglia, “So I Married an Axe Murderer”) has an annoying habit of leaving notes around the house telling his bride not to eat too much or otherwise ruin her figure.

 He has a secret beyond his minor control issues.
 He’s the man behind a series of gruesome slayings plastered all over the local news.
 One day Darcy discovers the driver’s license of one of the killer’s victims stashed in Bob’s belongings.
 She digs a little more and finds indisputable proof Bob is leading a dark double life.